There is no shortage of things to do in Dublin with great sights to see and places to visit.

 Entrance to The National Gallery of Ireland is complimentary.
 The art collection consists of some 2,500 paintings and about 10,000 other works in different kinds.
 Significant Irish work consists of that of Jack B. Yeats (the sibling of William Butler) and of Louis le Brocquy, Ireland’s biggest living artist

-This is the head office of the major sporting body in Ireland, the Gaelic Athletic Association (GAA), who are in charge of tossing and Gaelic football.
-As being the spiritual house of Irish cultural nationalism, it is at the time of writing the fourth-largest sports arena in Europe.
+This is the head office of the major sporting body in Ireland, the Gaelic Athletic Association (GAA), who are in charge of hurling and Gaelic football.
+It is at the time of writing the fourth-largest sports arena in Europe.
+Try and add watching a Hurling match to your list of things to do in Dublin, it is a fast exciting sport that you will love.

 The Kilmainham Museum can be accessed prior to or after the guided tour of the prison.
 There are some genuinely fantastic exhibitions and some exceptionally poignant ones.